So Your Dog Doesn’t Listen … What Fills His Cup?May 14, 2021 2021-06-26 13:20

 My Dog Doesn’t Have A Full Schedule …

-You might be reading this and think, my dog doesn’t actually have a very full schedule and he still doesn’t want to train.
+You might be reading this and think, my dog does not actually have a very full schedule and he still does not want to train.

 Dogs are really good at entertaining themselves with activities they have found, for long amounts of time.
 Maybe all that’s on your dog’s schedule is playing with the other dogs of the household.
 This will very quickly fill up his cup, it is physically exerting and mentally tiring and intense engagement.
 Not a lot of dogs will play with other dogs for hours and still have enough space left in their cup to want to train.